Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-The serpent in the Bible is presented as the Devil.
-How true is this idea?
-Can one evil invisible being really be responsible of all the wrongs on Earth?
+The Serpent in the Bible is the Devil.
+How real is this idea?
+Can one evil invisible being be responsible for all the wrongs on Earth?

-We have already turned some of those pieces—like the role of the ‘mind’ (Audit of the Universe chapter 9 coming) and the ‘family’ (Audit of the Universe chapter 12 coming)—right side up in Inventory and Audit.
+We have already turned some of those pieces—like the role of the mind (Audit of Humankind, chapter 3) and the family (Audit of Humankind, chapter 6)—right side up in Inventory and Audit.
 In due time we’ll take off more of their rough edges and fit them into their rightful positions.
-Right now we are seeing the underpinnings, the foundation of what and why things are happening on Earth as they are.
+Right now, we are seeing the underpinnings of what and why things are happening on Earth as they do.

-Galacti has downright negative feelings about this statement.
-This is a very serious accusation.
+Galacti has downright negative feelings about this statement; this is a grave accusation.
 On his vaguely human features, Galacti has an expression of puzzlement.
-Can I truly be saying that there are certain aspects of living of which the average person as well as scientists, philosophers, government and religious leaders are ignorant?
+Can I honestly be saying that there are certain aspects of living of which the average person, as well as scientists, philosophers, government and religious leaders, are ignorant?
 How dare I say this is a worldwide phenomenon?

-‘Can that be?’
-Galacti isn’t sure whom he is speaking to.
+“Can that be?”
+Galacti isn’t sure to whom he is speaking.
 He’s avoiding me for the moment.
-‘With investigative detectives and reporters, with the best inquisitive minds digging up the dirt in-depth behind the scenes and set to the task of revealing truth, printing the most pertinent headlines, how can the author state that in actual fact we’re propounding ‘unrecognizable blobs of misinformation’?
-That’s some bad hat, Harry!’
-Galacti quotes a line from the end credits of the TV show ‘House’ and the film ‘Jaws’.
+“Investigative detectives and reporters, with the best curious minds, are digging up the dirt behind the scenes and have set themselves the task of revealing the truth.
+They print the most pertinent headlines; how can the author state that we’re propounding unrecognizable blobs of misinformation?
+That’s some bad hat, Harry!”
+Galacti quotes a line from the end credits of the TV show House and the film Jaws.

-We’ve already touched on this sombre point when presenting the personage, the Serpent in the Bible with his subtle nature misquoting God’s words, taking them out of context.
-He beguiles.
-He uses subterfuges to give Eve and Adam the ego boost to believe they possess the ability to gather all knowledge, to understand all the information and then handle all dilemmas of and by themselves.
+We’ve already touched on this somber point when presenting the personage, the Serpent in the Bible, with his subtle nature misquoting God’s words, taking them out of context.
+He deceives.
+He uses subterfuges to give Eve and Adam the ego boost to believe they possess the ability to gather all knowledge, to understand all the information, and then handle all dilemmas of and by themselves.
 He molds their minds to his fatally distorted point of view.
-I didn’t choose the adverb ‘fatally’ without reason.
-The Serpent’s way is fatal, it leads to the same result as eating of the Tree of Good and Evil: death.
+I didn’t choose the adverb fatally without reason.
+The Serpent’s way is fatal; it leads to the same result as eating of the Tree of Good and Evil: death.